DataExperts/dexih.transforms/README.md

 ###Lookup Transform

-The lookup transform is simliar to the join transform in that is performs a `left outer join` type of operation on a primary and secondary dataset.
+The lookup transform is simliar to the join transform in that it performs a `left outer join` type of operation on a primary and secondary dataset.
 The differences are:

 * The lookup transform can perform direct lookups to the underlying connection.
 For example if the underlying connection is a database, the lookup will execute a database lookup repeatedly for each primary row.
 If the connection is a web serivce it will call the web service function repeatedly for each primary row.
 * The lookup transform can utilize a cache on demand process.
 This means that after a single lookup is completed, the value can stay in cache for future lookups.